What is diabetes mellitus?

 Insulin comes in an airtight bottle that is labeled with the insulin type and the concentration.

 Before using, mix the contents.
 It says on the label to roll it gently, not shake it.
 The reason for this is to prevent foam formation which will make accurate measuring difficult.
+Only one type of insulin is meant to be vigorously shaken – Vetsulin.
+We will tell you whether to roll or shake the insulin depending on what is prescribed.

 Some types of insulin used in dogs have a strong tendency to settle out of suspension.
 If the insulin is not mixed properly, dosing will not be accurate.
 Therefore, the trick is to roll it enough to mix it without creating foam.